-Wheels are one of the more broken components on a bicycle so it’s important to seek out the absolute best touring bike wheels.
+Wheels are one of the more broken components on a bicycle so it’s important to seek out the best touring wheels.
 You need reliability and strength when it comes to each and every aspect of a touring bike wheel and below we will discuss them all.

 About Wheels

-Our bicycle wheels hold us up and roll us over the surface.
+Our cycle touring wheels hold us up and roll us over the surface.
 They take the initial impact from the road and are designed to absorb much of the shock.
 Special spokes, rims and tyres are made for loaded bikes expecting to travel basically anywhere.
 Strength is especially important because damaging any of them could be such an inconvenience if you are travelling.

 ‘Overbuilding’ wheels (making them more massive and heavy) is not a solution as it removes the shock absorption qualities, making it a more jarring ride.